Tembe (ruler): Origin and early settlement

 His descendants controlled both coastal and inland territories, which included Kosi Bay and the region around Manguzi, while inland authority extended towards the lower reaches of the Lubombo Mountains.
 This allowed the Tembe to interact with neighbouring Nguni and Tsonga communities and managed to navigate through the storms of expansionist battles, like interaction with the Swazi, Ndwandwe, Mthethwa and later Zulu Kingdoms.

-At its peak in the 18th century under King Mabudu the Tembe Kingdom accumulated a lot of wealth through Indian Ocean Coast trade with European merchants.
-Tembe chiefs exchanged ivory and other local goods for valuable items such as glass beads, cloth and firearms..
+At its peak in the 18th century under King Mangobe Tembe and his son King Mabudu Tembe, the Tembe Kingdom accumulated a lot of wealth through Indian Ocean coast trade with European merchants.
+Tembe chiefs exchanged ivory and other local goods for valuable items such as glass beads, cloth and firearms.
 The Tembe Kingdom today is represented through the Tembe Tribal Authority.

-Some scholars trace the early presence of Tembe-related communities in the Maputaland region as far back as the 13th century.
-However, the Tembe Kingdom as a political entity is generally regarded as having been founded around 1554, when King Tembe consolidated chiefly authority in the Delagoa Bay area.
+Some scholars trace the early presence of Tembe-related communities in the Maputaland-Lubombo region as far back as the 13th century.